 While Carmilla kickboxes (as we would call it today) Skar from the front, M’Shulla fires crossbow bolts made from alien metal at the being from behind, then clambers down to close range.
 Skar manhandles both rebels, leaving them lying dazed before him.

 The dark gash above Skar’s mouth begins to warm up to fire again.
 From a cliff above him, Killraven appears.
-He leaps down, slamming into Skar and plunging his sword into the gash before it can fire.
+He leaps down, slamming into Skar and plunging his sword into the gash before it can fire at the fallen M’Shulla and Carmilla.
+“I was wondering when you would make your appearance.” the yellow-skinned being calmly says to KR, whom he hasn’t battled in person since Indianapolis.

 Skar rises, disdainfully pulling the sword out of his head and tossing it aside.
 “I hope that wasn’t your best, human … or was it?” he says to Killraven.